Ghost kitchens and virtual brands: pandemic necessity or the future of restaurants?

 The onset of the pandemic meant new regulations, restrictions and realities for restaurateurs of all types.
 One of the biggest shifts?
 The growth of so-called ghost kitchens and virtual brands.

-In fact, more than two-thirds of consumers were unaware of ghost restaurants or virtual brands in a survey by Datassential earlier this year.
+More than two-thirds of consumers were unaware of ghost kitchens or virtual brands in a survey by Datassential earlier this year.
 Still more said they either hadn’t ordered from one (53%) or were unsure if they had (29%).

 Although the “ghost” term saw a sharp spike in 2020; the origins of virtual kitchens can be traced back several years earlier, when restaurants and delivery platforms began seeing the potential in the low-overhead, delivery-only operations.
 There are more than 8,029 ghost restaurant locations in the US as of Sept.
 1, according to Datassential’s Firefly database, and 448 chains with two or more locations.